farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 ![Lifecycle stages of problem refinement](../post-media/SWEBOK/problem-refinement-cycle.drawio.svg)

-This first visual focuses on the relationship of lifecycle stages to problem modeling.

-The core is understanding the problem, which is defined by customer need and achieved through critical thinking.
-All progress is made by better understanding what our customer needs and how we can satisfy that need through our product or processes.

-The outer layer is the lifecycle phases.
-Each phase outputs some artifact, and all artifacts are a restatement of the problem with additional details we've uncovered.

-The middle layer states how [each lifecycle phase refines the problem](../_posts/2021-08-13-Swebok-transform-view.md).
+The software development lifecycle stages can be seen as a cycle of actions to better understand our problem, where [each lifecycle stage outputs a refined statement of the problem](../_posts/2021-08-13-Swebok-transform-view.md).

 - Requirements formalize the problem enough to effectively consider solutions (SWEBOK chapter 1 intro or 1.7.1)
 - Design refines the problem by considering tradeoffs between different high-level solutions (SWEBOK 2.3.4).
 Tradeoffs should be weighed with stakeholders (SWEBOK 11.1.9)
 - Construction states the problem in code (precise processes).
 Construction further refines the problem by weighing tradeoffs between potential solutions and forcing resolution of ambiguity
 - Testing measures how well our code matches our mental model of expected behavior and other expectation measures (SWEBOK 4.intro)
 - Delivery makes our solution available for application by end users.
 Application to the real problem is the most important measure of success.
 - Monitoring watches for changes in the problem or improvements in understanding that must be addressed in our solution

+The core is understanding the problem, which is defined by customer need and achieved through critical thinking.
+All progress is made by better understanding what our customer needs and how we can satisfy that need through our product or processes.

 ## Underlying Scientific Method